 Credit Risk Mitigants (CRM) like financial collateral, non-financial collateral and guarantees are used to mitigate credit risk exposure.
 Availability of CRM either reduces effective exposure on the borrower (in case of collaterals) or transfers the risk to the more creditworthy party (in case of guarantees).
+A major part of the eligible financial collaterals is in the form of cash, the most liquid of assets and thus free from any market and liquidity risks.
 The Bank has formulated a Collateral Management Policy as required under Basel II guidelines.